Call for original compositions 2023

 Submissions should be emailed to music.director@graingerwindsymphony.asn.au.

-• Head-shot photograph in hi-resolution and brief composer’s bio, along with web links, social media handles for program, website and publicity, in all digital format.
+- head-shot photograph in hi-resolution (about 1MB) and brief composer’s bio, along with web links, social media handles for program, website and publicity, in all digital format.

-Rehearsals commence in July 2023.
+Rehearsals commence April 2025.
 Successful composers will be invited to attend a rehearsal at a negotiated time and will have an opportunity to speak briefly with the players and conductor.
 All rehearsals of the work will be recorded and made available to the composer each week.
-The public performance is the concert Made In Australia proposed Saturday, 26th August 2023.
+The public performance is the concert Made In Australia proposed Saturday, 31st April 2025.

 Questions should be directed to Music Director Roland Yeung: m: 0432 445 577; e: music.director@graingerwindsymphony.asn.au.